vbharadwaj-bk/OpenEquivariance/README.md

 you.

 ### Build to replicate our benchmarks
-Follow either build process above.
-You'll also need the following packages:
+To run our benchmark suite, you'll also need the following packages:
 - `e3nn`,
 - `cuEquivariance`
 - `cuEquivariance-torch`